 What is a Green Home Loan?

-To qualify for a green home loan in the UAE, these are typically required:
+To qualify for a green home loan in the UAE, these are typically required:- Residency status: UAE residents and some expats may qualify.

 - Property standards: The home must follow green building standards (e.g., certified eco‑friendly).